tejaswigowda/book.programmingthecloud.com/src/fewtech/js/dataTypes.md

 ## Arrays
 Arrays are another built in data-type that allows the programmer to manage lists.
-Unlike strings, which only allows charecters to be part of the list, arrays can have any valid JS value/literal as members.
+Unlike strings, which only allows characters to be part of the list, arrays can have any valid JS value(variable/literal) as members.
 Similar to string, the number of list members can be accessed via the `length` property.